-Out of the humanities courses, the credits for courses which include the subject of housing directly or courses with topics related to informality, housing or inclusivity are on average 6.5% of total credits.
-Furthermore, the total credits for courses that include informality is 15% on average at all the 25 colleges, compared to the total number of credits offered by the curriculum.
+The distribution of these course categories - core, technical and humanities - with the informality component in them, was compared through certain graphical charts and bar graphs on the basis of the number of subjects with the informality component and the credits of those subjects.
+The total credits of the subjects with the informality component were compared with the total credits of the courses of all 25 colleges to understand the importance of informal settlements in the architecture course curriculum. informality is 15% on average at all the 25 colleges, compared to the total number of credits offered by the curriculum.
 Similarly, around 10% of the courses offered by the schools include informality topics.
 Moreover, it was observed that some schools offer more credits for courses with the informality component whereas around 40% of the 25 colleges offered fewer credits for these courses.
 On average, 20% of the total credits for all courses are for courses with the informality component.